-While the work done in this national park is an exemplar for forest managers throughout the country, there are still climate related threats that will require innovative strategies in forest management.
+While the work done in this national park is an exemplar for forest managers throughout the country, there are still climate related threats that will require innovative strategies in ecosystem management.

-The approximately 92 square kilometers (57 mi2) of glacier formations, make Mount Rainier the most glaciated peak in the contiguous United States.
-Year-round snowmelt at the peak creates six major rivers that make the lush landscape of colorful subalpine flowers and verdant riparian areas at the basin possible.
+The approximately 92 square kilometers (57 mi) of glacier formations, make Mount Rainier the most glaciated peak in the contiguous United States.
+Year-round snowmelt at the peak creates six major rivers that make the lush landscapes at the basin possible.
 Unfortunately, as discussed in the Alpine and Meadow Habitats section of this guidebook, climate change represents an especially large threat to the glaciers of these alpine regions.
 According to Ford (2001), "these glaciers shrank 22% by area and 25% by volume between 1913 and 1994 in conjunction with rising temperatures."

 With a range of winter and summer activities, Mount Rainier is a popular attraction for winter recreation and summer hiking and camping.
 In recent years, Mount Rainier has attracted nearly 2 million visitors every year.
 While a testament to the splendor of this national park, this high volume of visitors is a constant challenge for forest managers and stewards.
-As temperatures rises due to climate change, continued efforts to manage the impacts of tourism are increasingly important.
+As temperatures rise due to climate change, continued efforts to manage the impacts of tourism are increasingly important.
 The preservation of this park, and others like it, is dependent on continued research on climate change and the associated consequences.